How young Muslims are ensuring that Hindutva hate does not go unrecorded – despite police hostility

 They suggested that the hate mongering was phoney – that the real objective of the exercise was getting into public eye and not to commit violence against Muslims.
 That was only a convenient means to the aim of fame.
 Why oblige them?

-There were some people, among them believers in the politics of social justice, who take any anti-Dalit or anti-OBC utterance with the seriousness it deserves, who wanted Muslims to understand that this hate mongering was actually an attempt to divert the attraction from the real issues of unemployment and the government’s messy handling of the Covid-19 pandemic now that elections are round the corner in Uttar Pradesh and other states.
+There were some people, among them believers in the politics of social justice, who take any anti-Dalit or anti-OBC utterance with the seriousness it deserves, who wanted Muslims to understand that this hate mongering was actually an attempt to divert attention from the real issues of unemployment and the government’s messy handling of the Covid-19 pandemic now that elections are round the corner in Uttar Pradesh and other states.
 Muslims should not let it become a matter of public discussion, was the advice.

 We need to understand that if these well-wishers of Muslims had their way, the Jantar Mantar hate-mongerers would not have been arrested.
 But young Muslims refused to take these insults and threats lying down.
 They insisted that these were criminal acts.
 These acts are in themselves violent, they harm Muslims, violate their sense of dignity, diminish them, make them vulnerable to further humiliations and have the potential to create situations in which Muslims would be attacked physically and butchered as the slogans demanded.